 While there is much more Qualifying Life Event, the ones mentioned here are most commonly cited.
 What is important now is to determine how you can a use a Qualifying Life Event (QLE) to your advantage if you want to cancel health insurance coverage and you are not inside the open enrollment window.

 Many employers today offer their employees insurance under a type of Section 125 cafeteria plan.
 This is done within existing IRS regulations that enable businesses to purchase insurance policies for their employees on a pre-tax basis.
 This typically works to the benefit of the employee as well because it lowers the total taxable income.

 However, it is important to remember that these plans cannot be canceled before an open enrollment program begins unless a qualifying life event can be proven and justified.

 This is because of the pre-tax status that has been granted to the insurance policy itself.
 Private plans do not have such a provision, and this is why they can typically be canceled at any time, even when the open enrollment window has long passed.

 Various reasons might bring on this qualifying life event such as marriage or divorce, the birth or adoption of a child, or the unfortunate death of someone in the family that is on the policy.

 Each of these qualifying life events will, in theory, permit you to compare other insurance policies out there that might be more applicable to your new situation.
 If that is the case, you should then have a case for canceling your existing policy and signing up for a new one, both outside of the open enrollment period.

 Some policies will shift their premium amount depending on the zip code or county that you live in.
 If you do move and find that this is the case for you, this is a qualifying life event.

-Other examples of this can include a student who is on the policy going away to college or returning home, seasonal workers who frequently change location in relation to their home and work, and moving into or out of a transitional housing situation.
+Other examples of this can include a student who is on the policy going away to college or returning home, seasonal workers who frequently change location about their home and work, and moving into or out of a transitional housing situation.

 Other Types of Qualifying Life Event